dogweather/forkful/content/en/fish-shell/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string means modifying it so the first letter is uppercase and the remainder of the string is lowercase.
-This is a common task in text processing, user input normalization, and data formatting to ensure consistency or to meet specific formatting criteria.

 ## How to:
 In Fish Shell, strings can be manipulated directly with built-in functions, without the need for external tools or libraries.
 To capitalize a string, you can combine the `string` command with subcommands.

 ```fish